Midtown High School (Atlanta)

 Midtown High School, formerly Henry W. Grady High School, is a public high school located in Atlanta, Georgia, United States.
 It began as Boys High School and was one of the first two high schools established by Atlanta Public Schools in 1872.
-In 1947, the school was named after Henry W. Grady, a journalist, orator in the Reconstruction Era, and a white supremacist.
+In 1947, the school was named after Henry W. Grady, a journalist and orator in the Reconstruction Era.
 In December 2020, the Atlanta Board of Education announced the new name of Midtown which took effect June 1, 2021.

 Midtown is located adjacent to Piedmont Park at 929 Charles Allen Drive, between 8th and 10th Streets, in Midtown Atlanta.

 Areas served

 In addition to Midtown Atlanta, the school serves Inman Park, Virginia-Highland, Poncey–Highland, Lake Claire, Candler Park, Old Fourth Ward, Morningside-Lenox Park, Home Park, Atlantic Station, Ansley Park, 10th and Home, the designated family housing unit of Georgia Tech, and parts of Downtown Atlanta.
+Midtown High also includes the Emory University area.
+The boundary includes graduate housing complexes which partner with Emory University.
+The Emory area was annexed into Atlanta effective January 1, 2018.
+The area was scheduled to join APS in 2024 (previously it was in the DeKalb County School District).

 Elementary schools feeding into Midtown High are: Centennial Place, Mary Lin, Hope-Hill, Morningside, and Springdale Park.
-The Samuel M. Inman Middle School also feeds into Midtown.
+David T Howard Middle School also feeds into Midtown.